pvgenuchten/geoviqua-geonetwork-plugin/README.md

 ## Configuration ##

+After installing the schema plugin, some additional configuration is required so that the plugin functions optimally.
+Please follow the steps below.

+### 1. Enable XLink Resolver ###

+GeoNetwork's system configuration must be updated to enable the XLink Resolver so elements that use xlinks are displayed correctly when viewing metadata.

+Please reference the [GeoNetwork user documentation][5] on how to update the system configuration, ensuring that the checkbox under XLink Resolver is ticked and that the configuration is then saved.

-### Enable Metadata Export Services ###
+### 2. Enable Metadata Export Services ###

-You must configure your GeoNetwork installation to expose additional metadata conversion services so that, at a minimum, users can download GeoViQua metadata records directly from the GeoNetwork catalog as XML. `schema-conversions.xml` lists the available converters provided by this plugin.
+Additional metadata conversion services must be exposed so that, at a minimum, users can download GeoViQua metadata records directly from the GeoNetwork catalog as XML. `schema-conversions.xml` lists the available converters provided by this plugin.

 To enable the export of GeoViQua documents, edit `INSTALL_DIR/web/geonetwork/WEB-INF/config-export.xml` to register the xml_geoviqua converter:
 ```xml